c-blake/nio/FAQ.md

 floats with, say, units of measure encoded as the preceding integer.
 You just need a higher level of the system to interpret or enforce the types.

+### 16 - Why so many string repository styles?

+Because no one can really agree on what is convenient and text varies so much.
+Length-prefixed is the most general 8-bit clean format, but is harder to edit by hand.
+Delimited is nice, but not 8-bit clean.
+Fixed width is 8-bit clean and even affords smaller integer row number indices, but then is fixed width, meaning it has to truncate and takes up a lot of space.

+There is actually (at least) one more unrepresented style that is useful but slow, namely newline-delimited-but-line-number-indexed (rather than byte offset- indexed).
+With this, you can just fire up a text editor and hack away on string definitions with no regard to keeping string lengths the same.
+The downside is that, at load time, you must parse the newlines in the file which can take time for large repositories.

-### 16 - This is all hopelessly hard to use compared to SQL
+### 17 - This is all hopelessly hard to use compared to SQL

 Also not a question.
 I think reasonable folks can differ on this and I am open to usability suggestions.
 Also, the idea is kind of "between" the IO parts of